ASRS 101: Automated Storage and Retrieval Systems

 Goods to Person: The act of delivering items directly to a person via an automated storage and retrieval system as opposed to the person walking to retrieve goods.
 This method reduces walk and search time for the employee.

-Horizontal Carousels: Consisting of highly dense storage bins mounted on an oval track which rotates horizontally to deliver slow- to medium-moving product storage locations to an operator, these automated storage and retrieval systems handle both items and cases weighing up to 200 pounds.
+Horizontal Carousels: Consist of highly dense storage bins mounted on an oval track which rotates horizontally to deliver slow- to medium-moving product storage locations to an operator.
+These automated storage and retrieval systems handle both items and cases weighing up to 200 pounds.
 To generate maximum picking speed and throughput, they are often installed in groups, known as pods.
 Quick Facts PDF

 Intralogistics: The material logistics and material handling plus information management within the four walls/boundaries of a manufacturing or distribution center.

-Inventory Management Software: A software application designed to work in coordination with automated storage and retrieval systems to manage the inventory within the system, tracking storage location, quantity, part dimensions, etc.
+Inventory Management Software: A software application designed to work in coordination with automated storage and retrieval systems.
+It manages the inventory within the system, tracking storage location, quantity, part dimensions, etc.

 Material Handling: Material Handling is the movement, storage, control and protection of materials, goods and products throughout the process of manufacturing, distribution, consumption and disposal.
 The focus is on the methods, mechanical equipment, systems and related controls used to achieve these functions.
 See also, Supply Chain, Supply Chain Management, Logistics and Third Party Logistics.
 Note that all of referenced terms are highly interrelated and their definitions are frequently intermingled.

-Mini Load AS/RS: A type of automatic storage and retrieval system that handles loads that are typically contained in small containers or totes, with load weights typically falling in the100 to 500 lb.
-Range, and occasionally as much as 750 to 1000 lbs.
+Mini Load AS/RS: A type of automatic storage and retrieval system that handles loads that are typically contained in small containers or totes.
+Typical load weights fall in the 100 to 500 lb. range, and occasionally as much as 750 to 1000 lbs.

 Mobile Shelving: A shelving system mounted on floor tracks.
 These shelves can be densely packed together when not in use for space savings.
 If a shelf is needed, it can be quickly accessible by either an automated control or manual hand crank.